tsouloJHB/-The_Mystic_Website/README.md

 5. Create a new MySQL database using phpMyAdmin or any other MySQL client of your choice.
 6. Import the SQL dump file provided with the source code into the newly created database to create the required tables.
 7. Copy the source code files into the `htdocs` directory of your XAMPP installation (or the corresponding directory of your web server software).
-8. Open the `config.php` file in the `includes` directory and update the database connection details (hostname, username, password, and database name) according to your local MySQL setup.
+8. Open the `/lib/classes/dbclasses.php` file update the database connection details (hostname, username, password, and database name) according to your local MySQL setup.
-9. Open a new web browser window and navigate to the URL of the web application (e.g., `http://localhost/media-download-chat-app`).
+9. Open a new web browser window and navigate to the URL of the web application (e.g., `http://localhost/The-Mystic-Website `).
 10. Register a new user account and start using the media download and chat features.

 ## Usage